faheemcodes/stocks/README.md

  - [**004 Sector Wise Analysis - 2008 Crash**](https://github.com/faheemcodes/stocks/blob/master/004%20Sector%20Wise%20Analysis%20-%202008%20Crash.ipynb):
  > This notebook analyses various sectors in the NASDAQ market to see the trends of fall and raising up during the financial crisis of 2008-2009
  > For each sector index, a reference value of stock is obtained (which is the value of the index in the beginning of september 2008 - right before the crash) - Reference value
  > During the recession, most of the stock indices fell to it bottom during the beginning of 2009 and went back up.
-The assessment calculates number of years it took for each sector to rise back to the reference value in 2008 Sept from the bottom most point in 2009 beginning.
+The assessment calculates number of years it took for each sector to get back up to the reference value in 2008 Sept from the bottom most point in 2009 beginning.
  ![alt text](https://github.com/faheemcodes/stocks/blob/master/Data/Sector%20indices%20-%202008%20Crash.JPG "Logo Title Text 1")

  - [**005 Stock Prediction (Day Trading)**](http://localhost:8892/notebooks/Data%20Science/Github/Stocks/005%20Stock%20Prediction%20(Day%20Trading).ipynb):

+> This notebook uses artificial recurring neural networks architecture (LSTM) to predict the stock prices - Day ahead forecasting
+> For a sample stock, the prediction accuracy of the validation set of the time series looks like the following: